google/WebFundamentals/src/content/en/tools/workbox/_shared/when-to-use-inject-manifest.md

 - You want more control over your service worker.
 - You want to precache files.
-- You have more complex needs in terms of routing
+- You have more complex needs in terms of routing.
-- You would like to use your service worker with other API's (i.e. Web Push)
+- You would like to use your service worker with other API's (e.g. Web Push).

 <p><span class="compare-worse">When NOT to use injectManifest</span></p>